 God is always ready to forgive us when we come to Him with a humble heart.
 He made us, so He knows exactly what we are feeling on the inside, even when we are able to hide our feelings from other people.

 When God made Adam and Eve in the Garden of Eden, He told them He wanted humans to fill up the earth.
 He told them to start a family so humans could live everywhere.
 They had many sons and daughters, and their oldest two sons were Cain and Abel.

 Originally, there were only two jobs: farmer or shepherd.
 There were no bankers, police officers, actors or teachers.
 Adam and Eve and their family needed food, clothing and shelter.
 Cain was a farmer, he grew plants.
-Abel was a shepherd, he took care of sheep.
-Both jobs were important.
-But sometimes we may feel like someone else’s job is easier, or more admired by others.
+Abel was a shepherd; he took care of sheep.
+Both jobs were important, but sometimes people feel like someone else’s job is easier, or more admired by others, and feel jealousy.

 Abel brought the best part of what he had to God for an offering, but Cain didn’t make his offering the way he was supposed to.
 When God corrected Cain, instead of fixing the problem he got mad.
 Really mad!
 He didn’t think it was fair that he got a correction and his brother didn’t.
 Cain went to Abel and attacked him.

 Now he was in really big trouble with God.
 God knew what Cain had done, just like He knew that Cain’s heart was not in the right place when he made his offering.
 God asked Cain where his brother was.
 “What?
 Am I his babysitter?”
 Cain replied rudely.
 God told Cain He knew what had happened.
 Cain realized he had only made his first mistake worse by taking out his anger on his brother.